Iffy Allen: Career

 Allen joined Dulwich Hamlet in September 2018.
 He was released two months later.
 Manager Gavin Rose said "For me he hadn't played to his potential – he had been in the Football League.
 Iffy has got good ability but for some reason he just didn't settle – it happens.
 He has shown glimpses in games and if he had done that a little more often he would be a regular in the team.
 He just found it very difficult to get going.
 He is a good lad who worked really hard.
 I hope he finds somewhere he can really kick on."

 Allen joined Braintree Town on 18 January 2019.
 He then joined Maidstone United for the 2019–20 season. and then played for Ebbsfleet United in the curtailed 2020-21 season.
 He joined Lewes in August 2021.

 In February 2022, Allen joined National League South side Hampton & Richmond Borough.
 He then joined Carshalton Athletic in August 2022.

 On 17 July 2023, Allen signed for National League South club Dover Athletic.
 Following relegation, he was released at the end of the 2023–24 season.

-After leaving St Albans City at the end of the 2024-2025 season, Allen signed for Isthmian Premier Division side Whitehawk,but left after just one appearance from the bench in August 2025.
+After leaving St Albans City at the end of the 2024-2025 season, Allen signed for Isthmian Premier Division side Whitehawk, but left after just one appearance from the bench in August 2025.

 Allen signed for Southern League Premier Central Division side AFC Sudbury at the end of August 2025.
+He then had a short spell at Hashtag United.
+In March 2026, he joined Cambridge City.

+At the start of the 2026-27 season, Allen joined Maldon & Tiptree.